mohanrockz/HPTI-SEP-2023/README.md

 # HPTI-SEP-2023

 **nikto**
-Nikto is an essential tool in the arsenal of cybersecurity professionals, web administrators, and penetration testers.
+is an essential tool in the arsenal of cybersecurity professionals, web administrators, and penetration testers.
 It can scan web servers for a wide range of vulnerabilities, including outdated software, insecure configurations, and common security pitfalls.

 Nikto is a powerful web server vulnerability scanner that offers a wide range of features for identifying potential security issues in web servers and web applications.
 Here are some of the key features of Nikto: